opentext-idol/idol-rich-media-tutorials/tutorials/showcase/speech-transcription/PART_II.md

 ## Build the custom language model

 The first step in creating a custom model is to source suitable text materials.
 These should contain descriptive text written in normal sentences, not just a dictionary of new terms.

 For this tutorial we have sourced a small set of materials for you, copying the text from a news article about similar events in Libya into the file `libya.txt`, which is included with this guide.
 In practice, the more data you have (and the more representative that data is) the better.
 Please read the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/Content/Training/CustomLM_Introduction.htm), for further advice.

-> A training text file should be encoded in UTF-8, without [BOM](https://en.wikipedia.org/wiki/Byte_order_mark#UTF-8).
+> NOTE: A training text file should be encoded in UTF-8, without [BOM](https://en.wikipedia.org/wiki/Byte_order_mark#UTF-8).

 We will next instruct IDOL Media Server to build our custom language model from this text: